A Nose Implant can fix your flat nose and can enhance the balance and harmony of your face.

 Nose Tip Surgery

 - An under-projected nose refers to a nose tip that doesn’t stick out enough from the face.
-This results in a flattened appearance to the nose.
+And this results in a flattened appearance to the nose.
 This is corrected by a nose tip surgery.

-- Normal activities may be resumed the following day.
+- You may resume normal activities the following day.

 - Sleep on 2 pillows or keep head elevated so as not to aggravate swelling.